 "I think Sasuke finally sees what he's been missing for so long."
 Kakashi's reply startled her out of her thoughts, even though she'd asked him a question in the first place.
 "He's had plenty of chances to leave; even the Hokage has made it obvious that he could simply run away again.
 But I think he's finally tired of running."

-They watched as Sasuke helped lift the blonde boy into his bed and cover him in the sheets.
+They watched as Sasuke helped left the blonde boy into his bed and covered him in the sheets.
 It might have looked cute had Sasuke not looked so guilty, and if Naruto was in better condition.
 They saw them carry on a conversation that didn't quite reach them, the Uchiha's eyes never leaving the blonde for a second.
-He moved to the far end of the bed, out of sight from where they stood in the hallway, and assumed his position as Naruto's personal body guard.
+He moved to the far end of the bed, out of sight from where the stood in the hallway, and assumed his position as Naruto's personal body guard.
 Anything Naruto wanted, Sasuke would silently retrieve and hand to him without a word.
 It had been that way for nearly two weeks now, and Sakura was hoping something good would come from such a miserable situation.

 Naruto watched as Sasuke slept.
 He was sitting on the end of his bed, back against the wall with arms and legs crossed.
 Naruto might have mistook his position for meditating, but something told him the Uchiha was hard asleep.
 It didn't surprise him, though.
 Since he'd first met the Uchiha a few weeks ago, he'd only caught him sleeping a handful of times.
 Naruto had been sleeping quite often himself, though.
 He figured the Uchiha caught most of his sleep when Naruto did, but Naruto usually fell asleep and woke back up to a conscious Uchiha.

 He watched the boy's chest lift ever so slightly as he breathed.
-He couldn't explain the urge he had to just wrap the other boy in a hug and never let go.
+He couldn't explain the urge he had to just wrap the other in a hug and never let go.
 Sasuke had told him that they were close, but Naruto had to wonder exactly how close.
 He'd been visited by all of his friends, and not one of them invoked the same reactions that this boy did.
-It got so bad at times it made his heart hurt; a pulsing ache deep in his chest that would hit him like a wave and linger until Sasuke looked away from him.
+It got so bad it made his heart hurt; a pulsing ache deep in his chest that would hit him like a wave and linger until Sasuke looked away from him.

 He didn't understand any of it, but he had come to realize Sasuke had been right.
 He had cared very deeply about Sasuke before he'd lost his memory.
 What he wondered now was, exactly how much?